types of paint

 Finish

-• Oil-based paints typically provide a higher level of sheen.
-However, this sheen will fade and become duller over time.
+• Oil-based paints provide higher sheen levels.
+However, this sheen fades and becomes duller over time.

-• Water-based paints provide a lower level of sheen, but this sheen is longer-lasting.
+• Water-based paints provide lower sheen levels, but this sheen is longer-lasting.

 Durability